maxim25munin/NLP-Group-7-Topic-1/README.md

 The script requires network access to download the dataset.
 If the `datasets` package is unavailable, install it as shown above before running the converter.

+When the optional dependency cannot be imported, the script raises a runtime error prompting you to install it before retrying.

 ## Notebook usage

 The script detects when it is launched inside a Jupyter notebook (via